 Changing Majors, Programs, or Colleges within BGSU

-Sometimes a change of major or degree program may also involve a change of college.
+Sometimes a change of major or degree program may also involve a change of academic college.
 Students may have entered BGSU as undecided, have not been able to complete their current major or degree as planned, or have different career goals than when they first entered BGSU.
-The process for changing majors, programs, or colleges is outlined below.
+The process for changing majors, programs, or academic colleges is outlined below.

-A student who wishes to change from a major in one college to a major in another college should consult a College Advisor in the intended college about eligibility and requirements for the intended college and degree program.
+A student who wishes to change from a major in one academic college to a major in another academic college should consult a college advisor in the intended college about eligibility and requirements for the intended college and degree program.
 In most cases, to change to another college, a student must have at least a 2.0 accumulative grade point average.
 However, some degrees or majors have a higher grade point average entry requirement than a 2.0 or additional entry requirements like portfolio review, auditions, or program application forms.
 Some programs accept students with less than a 2.0 grade point average.
 Academic advisors are available in the intended college office to (a) help students select the degree program that best meets individual needs and interests, and (b) review the requirements of the intended major or degree program to assure that a student’s plan of study will meet the entry and program requirements.